-This could mean answering phone calls from frustrated reps, building out new features to the portal when required, and troubleshooting bugs.
+This could mean answering phone calls from frustrated reps and building out new features to the portal when required.
 Do you have a team prepared to shoulder that responsibility?

-When you purchase a dedicated software solution, you’re effectively purchasing a dedicated customer support team.
+When you buy a dedicated software solution, you’re purchasing a dedicated customer support team.
+More to the point, you’re purchasing security and peace of mind.
 These folks are on call to help offload technical burdens from your employees and keep things running smoothly.

 Can a custom, proprietary sales portal work for you?
 Perhaps.
 Is it the most prudent choice for small- to mid-sized organizations?
 Probably not.

 Get Accent’s latest sales enablement articles straight to your inbox.